-Learn about art therapy school and career opportunities.
+Learn about art therapy programs and career opportunities.

 Who Art Therapists Help

-Your art therapy school training will allow you to work with diverse populations.
+Your art therapy training will allow you to work with diverse populations.
 You patients might include:

 - People suffering from a range of mental health issues such as anxiety, depression, bi-polar disorder, schizophrenia, etc.